jsaitta/linkedin-webscrap-python/README.md

-# Scrapping aggregated Linkedin data from using Python
+# Scrapping aggregated Linkedin data using Python

 This repository uses Python's Selenium package (https://selenium-python.readthedocs.io/) to scrap aggregated alumini data off of LinkedIn into a csv file.
 The package Selenium provides the ability scrap data from a web site.